pinellolab/pychromVAR/README.md

 # pychromVAR

 pychromVAR is a python package for inferring transcription factor binding variability from scATAC-seq data by implmenting the algorithm proposed in [chromVAR](https://github.com/GreenleafLab/chromVAR).
-It is built on [anndata](https://anndata.readthedocs.io/en/latest/) and [mudata](https://mudata.readthedocs.io/en/latest/) therefor can work seamlessly with [Scanpy](https://scanpy.readthedocs.io/en/stable/index.html) and [Muon](https://gtca.github.io/muon/) pipeline.
+It is built on [anndata](https://anndata.readthedocs.io/en/latest/) and [mudata](https://mudata.readthedocs.io/en/latest/) therefore can work seamlessly with [Scanpy](https://scanpy.readthedocs.io/en/stable/index.html) and [Muon](https://gtca.github.io/muon/) pipeline.

 For more methodological details, please refer to the [paper](https://www.nature.com/articles/nmeth.4401).